adamsanderson/ivy/bindings.markdown

       Ivy.bindDom({isEditing: Ivy.attr(true)});
     </script>

-Unlike other bindings, this does not synchronize back to the Ivy attribute when the focus changes.
+When the element has focus, the attribute will be set to true, and when it loses focus, the attribute will be set to false.

 each: attrName [templateId];
 ----------------------------